junxit/us-congress-bills-116/metadata.md

 - 2019-09-09 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H7543-7544)
 - 2019-09-09 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H7543-7544)
 - 2019-09-10 — Received in the Senate and Read twice and referred to the Committee on Energy and Natural Resources.
+- 2019-09-25 — Committee on Energy and Natural Resources.
+Ordered to be reported with an amendment in the nature of a substitute favorably.
+- 2019-10-22 — Committee on Energy and Natural Resources.
+Reported by Senator Murkowski with an amendment in the nature of a substitute.
+With written report No. 116-137.
+- 2019-10-22 — Committee on Energy and Natural Resources.
+Reported by Senator Murkowski with an amendment in the nature of a substitute.
+With written report No. 116-137.
+- 2019-10-22 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 257.